koh-gt/ferriteclassic-core/doc/dependencies.md

 Controlling dependencies
 ------------------------
 Some dependencies are not needed in all configurations.
-The following are some factors that affect the dependency list.
+The following are some factors that affecct the dependency list.

 #### Options passed to `./configure`
 * MiniUPnPc is not needed with  `--with-miniupnpc=no`.